Iron Crown: Scientific analysis

 In 1993, the crown was subjected to extensive scientific analysis performed by the University of Milan using X-ray fluorescence (XRF) analysis and radiocarbon dating.
 The XRF analysis on the crown metal revealed that all the foils, rosettes and bezels were made with the same alloy, made of 84–85% gold, 5–7% silver, and 8–10% copper, suggesting a contemporary construction of the main part of the crown, while the fillets external to the enamel plates and the hinge pins were made of 90–91% gold and 9–10% silver, suggesting subsequent reworking.

-Three of the 24 vitreous enamel plates are visually different from the others in colour and construction, and were traditionally considered to be later restorations.
+Three of the 24 vitreous enamel plates are visually different from the others in colour and construction and were traditionally considered to be later restorations.
 The XRF analysis confirmed that they were made with a different technique, with their glass being made of potassium salt, while the others are made of sodium salt (sodium is not directly detectable by the XRF analysis).

 Radiocarbon dating of fragments of beeswax used to fix the enamel plates to the gold foils of the crown showed that the wax under the "strange" plates was from around 500 AD, while the ones under the "normal" plates came from around 800 AD.
 This is consistent with the tradition of a more antique crown, further decorated during the reign of Theoderic (with the addition of the enamels), and then extensively restored during the reign of Charlemagne.

 The "iron nail" was found to be 99% silver, meaning the crown contains no iron.
-A note from the Roman Ceremonial of 1159 provides that the Iron Crown is so called "quod laminam quondam habet in summitate", stating that the iron was once laid over the crown (probably as an arc, as in other crowns of the era), not into it.
+A note from the Roman Ceremonial of 1159 provides that the Iron Crown is so called "quod laminam quondam habet in summitate", stating that the iron was once laid over the crown (probably as an arch, as in other crowns of the era), not into it.
 Speculations have been made that the silver circle was added by the goldsmith Antellotto Bracciforte, who restored the crown in 1345 to reinforce it given that the (presumed) theft of two plates had weakened the hinges.
 (Currently, in one of the crown's junctions, two of the plates are not joined by the hinge, which is too damaged, but are held only by the inner silver ring.)
 In 1352, for the first time, a document (the inventory of the treasury of the Cathedral of Monza) describes the crown as being small.

 The gems in the crown are seven red garnets, seven blue corundums (sapphires), four violet amethysts, and four gems made of glass.

 Cultural references

 A surprising image of the Iron Crown figures in Chapter 37 "Sunset" of Herman Melville's Moby-Dick.
 The brief chapter is devoted to Captain Ahab's soliloquy.
-Among his delusions of persecution and of grandeur, he imagines himself crowned with the Iron Crown of Lombardy.
+Among his delusions of persecution and grandeur, he imagines himself crowned with the Iron Crown of Lombardy.

 The Italian film La corona di ferro (1941), directed by Alessandro Blasetti, tells a story about the arrival of the crown in Italy.

 In the Father Brown TV series, the crown figures in episode 70 (The Two Deaths of Hercule Flambeau).